PET raised funds for and in 2013, built 4 out of 25 units on the East Whins (EW) site.

 The obligations will secure the level of affordable housing to be provided on site and the mix and tenure, in conjunction with the Planning Service.
 Councils require a percentage of homes on developments over a certain size to be affordable.
 There are different options for the delivery of these homes.
 The obligation could be met through the provision of units for social rent, mid market rent, or commuted sums.
 The preferred option in Housing is social rent.

 The arrangements for the delivery of the affordable housing are agreed between the developer and the Council.
-Units for social rent are generally delivered through serviced land being provided from the developer to the Council or a housing association who can then develop as part of their new house build programme.
+Units for social rent are generally delivered through serviced land being provided by the developer to the Council or a housing association who can then develop as part of their new house build programme.
 Alternatively the developer may build the houses in partnership with the Council or a housing association that will manage them in the long term.
 These methods of delivery are very much tied in with the availability of grant funding.

 We own 2 two bedroom rental flats (care-prepared) and 2 shared-ownership houses on the East Whins site.

-One of the flats has allowed a long-term community member to be cared for in the comfort of her own home, increasing her life quality tremendously as she continues to be integrated into the community where she is loved.
+- One of the flats has allowed a long-term community member to be cared for in the comfort of her own home.
+This increases her life quality tremendously as she continues to be integrated into the community where she is loved.

-The 2 two-bedroom shared ownership houses were allocated to one young family and to a young first time buyer.
+- The 2 two-bedroom shared ownership houses were allocated to one young family and to a young first time buyer.